NoroffFEU/development-platforms/src/content/docs/databases/CouchbaseDB/couchbasedb-case-study.md

 ## Introduction

 CouchbaseDB is a open source NoSql, json document database, offering high-performance, flexibility, scalability, and speed.
 It achieves its high performance by using in-memory caching, which allows it to be much faster than other known relational databases such as MySQL,and PostgreSQL.
-It also performs signifincatly faster than other NoSQL databases like MongoDB.
+It also performs significantly faster than other NoSQL databases like MongoDB.

 ## Brief History